PF Flyers: Previous models

-Originally designed in 1935 by Jack Purcell as a badminton shoe, the "Jack Purcell" was one of PF Flyers' first models.
+Originally designed in 1935 by Jack Purcell as a badminton shoe, the "Jack Purcell" was one of P.F.
+Flyers' first models.

 In 1972, the "RaceAround" and "Indy 500" shoes were released by B.F.
 Goodrich and were inspired by fast cars, such as the Corvette.
-That same year, Converse took ownership of PF Flyers until 1975, and kept the rights of the "Jack Purcell" line.
+That same year, Converse took ownership of P.F.
+Flyers until 1975, and kept the rights of the "Jack Purcell" line.